Curycu/valuemap/README.md

 <!-- badges: end -->
 The goal of valuemap is to save data analysts' efforts & time with pre-set sf polygon visualization.

+You can also visualize with plain data.frame based on...
+- H3 addresses
+- Republic of Korea administrative area code (digit 7, digit 10)

 Installation
 ------------